aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/paragraphformat/wordWrap/_index.md

 linktitle: wordWrap property
 articleTitle: wordWrap property
 second_title: Aspose.Words for NodeJs
 description: "ParagraphFormat.wordWrap property.
-If this property is ``False``, Latin text in the middle of a word can be wrapped for the current paragraph"
+If this property is ``false``, Latin text in the middle of a word can be wrapped for the current paragraph"
 type: docs
 weight: 420
 url: /nodejs-net/Aspose.Words/paragraphformat/wordWrap/